-The Electronic Health Records Incentive Program, enacted as part of the American Recovery and Reinvestment Act of 2009, provides for one-time incentive payments under both the Medicare and Medicaid programs to eligible hospitals that demonstrate meaningful use of certified electronic health records technology (EHR).
+The Electronic Health Records Incentive Program, enacted as part of the American Recovery and Reinvestment Act of 2009, provides for one-time incentive payments under both the Medicare and Medicaid programs to eligible hospitals that demonstrate meaningful use of certified electronic health records (EHR) technology.
 Payments under the Medicare program are generally made for up to four years based on a statutory formula.
-Payments under the Medicaid program are generally made for up to four years based on a statutory formula, as determined by the state, which is approved by the Centers for Medicare and Medicaid Services.
+Payments under the Medicaid program are generally made for up to four years based on a statutory formula, as determined by the state, which is approved by CMS.
 Payment under both programs are contingent on the Hospital continuing to meet escalating meaningful use criteria and any other specific requirements that are applicable for the reporting period.
-The final amount for any payment year is determined based on an audit by the fiscal intermediary.
+The final amount for any payment year is determined based on an audit by the administrative contractor.
 Events could occur that would cause the final amounts to differ materially from the initial payments under the program.